pythonarcade/arcade/doc/tutorials/compute_shader/index.rst

    <div style="width: 100%; height: 0px; position: relative; padding-bottom: 56.250%;"><iframe src="https://streamable.com/e/ab8d87" frameborder="0" width="100%" height="100%" allowfullscreen style="width: 100%; height: 100%; position: absolute;"></iframe></div>

-Using the compute shader, you can use the GPU to perform calculations thousands of times faster than just by using teh CPU.
+Using the compute shader, you can use the GPU to perform calculations thousands of times faster than just by using the CPU.

 In this example, we will simulate a star field using an 'N-Body simulation'.
 Each star is effected by each other star's gravity.
 For 1,000 stars, this means we have 1,000 x 1,000 = 1,000,000 million calculations to perform for each frame.

-By using the thousands of processors available with the GPU, we can speed our simulation up.
+The video has 65,000 stars, requiring 4.2 billion gravity force calculations per frame.
+On high-end hardware it can still run at 60 fps!

+How does this work?
 There are three major parts to this program:

-* The python code, this glues everything together.
+* The Python code, this glues everything together.
-* The visualization shaders, which lets us see our data.
+* The visualization shaders, which let us see the data.
 * The compute shader, which moves everything.

 Visualization Shaders